slamora/brackets-wiki/File-System.md

 ### Prototype ###
 A prototype implementation can be found in the `glenn/file-system` [branch](https://github.com/adobe/brackets/tree/glenn/file-system).

 Most of the basic functionality works.
-Unit tests are completely broken (this is the next thing I want to work on), and many extensions are broken.
+Existing unit tests pass, but there are no unit tests for the new code (yes, shame on me...).
+Many extensions are broken.

 File watchers require node 0.10.
 You will need to update the shell in order to get proper file watching (directory watching works fine in 0.8).